 Some citation managers, like the one that's embedded in Microsoft Word, work within a given word processing program as part of it.
 Others, like Zotero, are free downloads.
 Still others, like RefWorks and EndNote, are proprietary programs.
 Many databases offer an option to export citations directly into EndNote and RefWorks, which can be a timesaver if you have access to those programs.

 is a proprietary citation manager, produced by Thomson-Reuters.
-Pace University offers free access to current students, faculty, and staff through the Academic Technologies department.
+Pace University provides access to current students, faculty, and staff through the Academic Technologies department.

 Check out this LibGuide to Using EndnoteX9 with Library Databases